-This is less about differing efficiency levels (because there is none) and more to do with the tonal presentation of the Vega paired with the certain sources producing a more forward and aggressive sound than the Lyra II.
+This is less about differing efficiency levels (because there are none) and more to do with the tonal presentation of the Vega paired with certain sources producing a more forward and aggressive sound than the Lyra II.

-The Lyra II is noise-free, you will not hear any background hiss and works no problem at all on low-gain from most good quality sources.
-It is also quite a forgiving signature so that laid back tone will pair with pretty much most DAPs.
+The Lyra II is noise-free, you will not hear any background hiss, and works with no problem at all on the low gain from most good-quality sources.
+It is also quite a forgiving signature so that laid-back tone will pair with pretty much most DAPs.

 There is no real need to use a portable amp but if you do then I can highly recommend the ALO Audio V5 for its smooth and rich midrange performance or the Cypher Labs Duet for its darker presentation and heavier low-end impact.